endymion1818/deliciousreverie/src/pages/post/wordpress-bootstrap-starter-theme.md

-+++
+---
-date = "2015-06-26T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "I Built A Wordpress Bootstrap starter theme" description = "I've been using the esteemed Rachel Baker's BootstrapWP theme for a while, but recently I decided to build my own Wordpress / Bootstrap starter theme.
-Here's why I took this step and what I plan to do with it in the future." categories = [
+date: "2015-06-26T15:21:21+01:00"
-  "development"
+description: I've been using the esteemed Rachel Baker's BootstrapWP theme for a while, but recently I decided to build my own Wordpress / Bootstrap starter theme.
+Here's why I took this step and what I plan to do with it in the future.
-]
+draft: false
-tags = [
+tags:
-    "PHP" ,
+- PHP
-    "Wordpress",
+- Wordpress
-]
+title: I Built A Wordpress Bootstrap starter theme
-+++
+---

 **I've been using the esteemed [Rachel Baker's BootstrapWP](https://github.com/rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/tree/bootstrap3 "Rachel Baker's BootstrapWP on GitHub") theme for a while, but recently I decided to build my own Wordpress / Bootstrap starter theme.
 Here's why I took this step and what I plan to do with it in the future.**